SitePen/dgrid/README.md

         ...
     }, "grid");

-More examples can be found in the `complex_column.html` test page.
+More concrete examples can be found in the `complex_column.html` test page.

 ## Selection